teerenzo/teerenzo/README.md

 - 👋 Hi, I’m @teerenzo
-- 👀 I’m software development enthusiast
+- 👀 I’m software engineer
 <!-- - 🌱 I’m currently using Flutter + Django  -->
 - 💞️ in love with programming
 - 📫 How to reach me